samsour/samsour/README.md

 ### Hello there 🐙

+These repos are quite old and probably no longer work at all.
+I have no idea.
+If you're looking for something current from me, check out Krekeny.

 <!--
 **samsour/samsour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.